 If you do, there’s some basic administration you should be aware of.

-Here are three tips on success in the sharing economy
+Here are three tips for success in the sharing economy.

 Remember that your earnings from the sharing economy count as part of your overall annual income if you have another job, or work multiple share economy gigs, so will influence your marginal tax rate.